Menu

 Team Memory extends Agent Memory to work across multiple agents and human teammates.
 This enables:

-• Knowledge sharing — Discoveries propagate across the team
+• Knowledge sharing — Reviewed discoveries can be recalled across the team

 How It Works